-This, of course, got me looking at some different sewing patterns that I wouldn’t normally have considered and the one that I kept on coming back to is the Fen Dress by Fancy Tiger Crafts.
-I do like the look of this as a more casual kind of dress, and I’ve seen some lovely versions of it around the internet but I’ll admit I’m totally put off by the price.
+I began looking at some different sewing patterns that I wouldn’t normally have considered.
+The one that I keep on coming back to is the Fen Dress by Fancy Tiger Crafts.
+I do like the look of this as a more casual kind of dress, and I’ve seen some lovely versions of it but I’ll admit I’m totally put off by the price.

-That may not be a popular opinion, but I think for something so simple looking, it’s overpriced and I’d say the same about many other indie patterns.
-Of course if you DO have this pattern and can attest to it’s price-worthy awesomeness then please tell me all about it 😀
+That may not be a popular opinion, but I think for something so simple looking, it’s overpriced.
+But I’d say the same about many other indie patterns.
+Of course if you do have this pattern and can attest to it’s price-worthy awesomeness then please tell me all about it.

 My search for a reasonably priced casual dress pattern continues, but in the meantime I decided to have a go at drafting something myself.
 (Spoiler alert: I failed!)

 I wanted to have a go at using my black dress and tracing it off, adding in some pockets.
-Now, I have never in my life tried to recreate a piece of clothing and I have no drafting experience, so really what happened next was a little inevitable!
+Now, I have never in my life tried to recreate a piece of clothing.
+I also have no drafting experience, so really what happened next was a little inevitable!

 First I folded my dress in half lengthways and traced around it, adding seam allowance.
 Maybe if I’d left it at that it might have worked, but no, I had to try to be clever and add some pockets.
 Insert face palm emoji here…